AlejandroC92/AzureFunctionWithDocker/README.md

 <img src="/img/VirtualMachine.png" alt="drawing" width="520"/>

 Now, the problem with that is not the functionality but the implementation.
-Having one virtual machine involve a lot of things; operative system for each one of them (and their licenses of course), "virtual hardware" configuration, resources management and a lot of time for administration teams.
+Having one virtual machine involve a lot of things, operative system for each one of them (and their licenses of course), "virtual hardware" configuration, resources management and a lot of time for administration teams.
 Now multiply that by the amount of virtual machines that you want.

 With Containers we can eliminate these inconveniences.
 We have one smaller unit with much more less configuration and we just need one OS for all of them.
 They are also much more quicker to configure and start.

+They packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 <img src="/img/Container.png" alt="drawing" width="520"/>